Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects that could impact the area.
-Key projects are Central Avenue Duplication and Upgrade, Point Cook Community Hospital, Greening the Pipeline, and Somerdale Heights.
+AreaSearch has identified 13 projects that may impact the area.
+Key projects include Central Avenue Duplication and Upgrade, Point Cook Community Hospital, Greening the Pipeline, and Somerdale Heights.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.